How to Get a Pest Control Technician License in Texas

 How Texas Compares

-Texas requires 0 hours of pre-license education for pest control technicians.
+Texas does not require any pre-license education hours.
 The average total cost in Texas is around $1,500, compared to the national average of $1,290.
 Texas's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Texas?